 Send a copy of the appeal to the EPA within seven days of lodgement.
 Mark this to the attention of the Manager, Development Assessment Units.

 As a permission holder, we expect you to know your legal obligations.
 We also expect you know your operational risks and have the adequate risk management controls in place.
-Non-compliance with the Act or a condition of a permission will be enforced by us in line with our Compliance and Enforcement Policy.
+Non-compliance with the Act or a condition of a permission will be enforced by us in line with our Compliance and enforcement policy (publication 1798).